Wobbly moduli of chains, equivariant multiplicities and $\mathrm{U}(n_0,n_1)$-Higgs bundles: Euler pairings

 \section{Euler pairings}

-This final section computes an invariant related to the equivariant Euler pairing of the $BAA$-branes given by the structure sheaf on downward flows to type $(n_0,n_1)$ fixed points with the $BBB$ branes proposed in \cite{HH} to be the dual of downward flows to very stable Higgs bundles of type $(1,\dots,1)$.
+This final section computes a symmetrised equivariant Euler pairing between certain $\CC^\times$-equivariant branes.
+These branes are, on the one hand, the $BAA$-brane given by the structure sheaf on downward flows to type $(n_0,n_1)$ fixed points, and on the other, the $BBB$ branes proposed in \cite{HH} to be the dual to downward flows to very stable Higgs bundles of type $(1,\dots,1)$.